Supporting Adults to Heal from Trauma, Relationships, and Struggles with Substance Use

 Free 15 minute Initial Consultations Available

 Interested in therapy and want to learn more?
 Let's schedule a time to talk over the phone to determine if we are a good fit to work together.
 Leave me a voicemail or email me with a few convenient times to reach you.
+Initial Consultation may also be booked through the schedule appointment button.

 An individual therapy session is typically 50 minutes and is $150.
 Depending on your needs, 90 minute sessions are available at a rate of $270.
 90 minute sessions are recommended for EMDR therapy.